qmk/qmk_firmware/users/ericgebhart/readme.md

 mods.
 If an encoder entry is not found it then scans for entries with layer set to LAYER_NONE.

+RGB light controls require calling the functions directly, for this there is a special macro and function that does this.
+The functions should take no arguments.

 ```
 // Layer/none, encoder index 0/1, CW_KC, CCW_KC, Qualifying mod or none
 // LAYER_NONE and MOD_NONE for a single use.